het-tanis/prolug-labs/Linux-Labs/209-OS_STIG_Remediation/step2/text.md

 Did the playbook break, or did it complete execution?

 If it does fail, where is it failing?
 If it's on a handler, does that really matter to the hardening of a system?
-Does the answer chagne if it's a virtual or physical machine?
+Does the answer change if it's a virtual or physical machine?

 </details>